Tennis: Former Open champ withdraws with knee injury

 Azarenka said she expects to be ready for the US Open later this month.

-“I’m going to get more treatment and get more work done and should be good for the US Open,” she said.
+“I’m going to get more treatment and physical therapy done by the likes of Synergy Physical Therapy and Wellness or similar therapists in order to help me recover better, and I should be good for the US Open,” she said.
 “But I had to make this decision.
 I feel strongly that it’s the best for me at this moment.”

 Azarenka came to courts north of Cincinnati trying to give it a go after playing in last week’s Rogers Cup in Montreal.
 She practiced early this morning but opted to sit out the tournament after trying to play.